 #2 Choose the Right Time

-No matter what color your skin is, it’s dangerous to sunbathe from 11 a.m to 3 p.m.
-At this time, the sun is exceptionally active, and the likelihood of getting sunburn is high.
-Get a suntan either in the morning before 11 a.m or in the evening – after 4 p.m.
+No matter what color your skin is, it’s dangerous to sunbathe from 11 a.m. to 3 p.m.
+At this time, the sun is exceptionally active, and the likelihood of getting sunburned is high.
+Get a suntan either in the morning before 11 a.m. or in the evening – after 4 p.m.

 #3 Apply and Reapply Sunscreen

-You should apply sunscreen 15 minutes before going outside.
-We also recommend you mark the time to reapply it every 2 hours, especially if swimming or excessively sweating.
-This ritual seems tedious but when it’s time to do so again, remind yourself about the skin free of pigmented spots and extra wrinkles.
-Our team collected the most effective products available on the market, feel free to grab one of them.
+You should apply sunscreen for 15 minutes before going outside.
+I also recommend you mark the time to reapply it every 2 hours, especially if swimming or excessively sweating.
+This ritual seems tedious, but when it’s time to do so again, remind yourself about the skin free of pigmented spots.
+I collected the most effective products available on the market.
+Feel free to grab one of them.